dottjt/plastic/other/unused.md

 nauseous in the underlying assumptions creeping itself into our veins.

+, crown jewel to the unjustified misery we all mimic and pretend.

 one tippity-tap away from enlightened expedition,

 Frantic dawdling on his notepad aside, an ancient treasure fit suitably for a 90s' Nickelodeon pre-teen, and I think we have a winner.